Creating The Right Content For The Right Patient Profile Is What We Do.

 All of these questions need to be answered.

 Your content strategy needs to be revised to include content created for the keywords not ranking highly in Google.
 For example, content planned to support particular keyword groups where the website ranks #1 for keywords to be put on hold.

-Did you know: “In Q1 of 2021, there are over five million WordPress blog posts every day.”
+Did you know: “In Q1 of 2021, there are over five million WordPress blog posts daily.”

-See some of the below for more websites that can help you find the correct data to determine what you could write.
+See below for more websites that can help you find the correct data to determine what you could write.